cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 ```

 A party can vote for a block, if

-  * the current slot is the first slot in a voting round
+- the current slot is the first slot in a voting round
-  * the party is a member of the voting committee
+- the party is a member of the voting committee
-  * the chain is not in a cool-down phase
+- the chain is not in a cool-down phase

-Voting updates the party's local state and for all other parties a message
-is added to be consumed immediately.
+Voting updates the party's local state and for all other parties a message is ready to be consumed immediately.

 ```agda
     infix 2 _⊢_⇉_
     data _⊢_⇉_ : {p : PartyId} → Honesty p → State → State → Set where

       honest : ∀ {p} {t} {M} {w} {π} {σ} {b}
         → let
             open State